rudderlabs/rudderstack-docs/destinations/marketing/qualtrics-website-feedback.md

 {% tabs %}
 {% tab title="iOS" %}
-Follow these steps to add Qualtrics to your iOS project:
+To add Qualtrics to your iOS project, follow these steps:

-* In your `Podfile`, add the `Rudder-Qualtrics` extension:
+* In your `Podfile`, add the `Rudder-Qualtrics` extension as shown:

 ```ruby
 pod 'Rudder-Qualtrics'
 ```

-* After adding the dependency followed by `pod install`, add the imports to your `AppDelegate.m` file as shown:
+* After adding the dependency followed by a `pod install` command, add the following imports to your `AppDelegate.m` file:

 ```objectivec
 #import <Rudder/Rudder.h>